 ED CROSS FINE ART, London Art Fair 2020

 Standpoint Gallery, London Art Fair 2020

-A number of galleries featured in Art Projects will exhibit artwork that explores our fragile relationship with the natural world.
-In her bright landscape paintings, Canadian artist Judith Berry at Art Mûr renders natural elements such as sticks, grass and vegetation to appear manufactured, posing the pressing question – what are the consequences of our interference with the natural world?
+A number of galleries featured in Art Projects exhibited artwork that explored our fragile relationship with the natural world.
+In her bright landscape paintings, Canadian artist Judith Berry at Art Mûr rendered natural elements such as sticks, grass and vegetation to appear manufactured, posing the pressing question – what are the consequences of our interference with the natural world?
 Anna Reading’s sculptures presented by Standpoint Gallery are built using a range of found material – from shredded foam to oyster shells – bringing into question the relationship between organic and synthetic items, whilst Olivia Bax’s large sculptural forms transform elements that are familiar, such as a handle or a pipe, into an unconventional form.
-A solo exhibition of Tom Down by Mint Art Gallery will consider how the natural world has been idealised from the traditional Romantic landscape to today’s media.
+A solo exhibition of Tom Down by Mint Art Gallery considered how the natural world has been idealised from the traditional Romantic landscape to today’s media.
 Taking visual clichés such as alpine vistas and forest idylls, he re-creates these scenes as maquettes using polystyrene, cardboard, glue and paint, before realistically rendering them in paint.

 Frieder Nake, Walk-Through-Raster-Series, 1966.
 Plotter drawing, 26 x 26 cm.
-Courtesy of DAM Gallery.
+Courtesy of DAM Gallery